dotnet/systemweb-adapters/docs/usage_guidance.md

 app.UseRequestLocalization();
 ```

+## `System.Threading.Thread.CurrentPrincipal` not supported

+In ASP.NET Framework, `System.Threading.Thread.CurrentPrincipal` and `System.Security.Claims.ClaimsPrincipal.Current` would be set to the current user.
+This is not available on ASP.NET Core.
+Support for this is available with these adapters by adding the `ICurrentPrincipalMetadata` to the endpoint.
+However, it should only be used if the code cannot be refactored to remove usage.

+**Recommendation**: If possible, use the property `HttpContext.User` instead by passing it through to the call site.
+If not possible, enable setting the current user and also consider setting the request to be a logical single thread (see below for details).

 ## Request thread does not exist in ASP.NET Core

 In ASP.NET Framework, a request had thread-affinity and `HttpContext.Current` would only be available if on that thread.
 ASP.NET Core does not have this guarantee so `HttpContext.Current` will be available within the same async context, but no guarantees about threads are made.

 **Recommendation**: If reading/writing to the `HttpContext`, you must ensure you are doing so in a single-threaded way.
 You can force a request to never run concurrently on any async context by setting the `ISingleThreadedRequestMetadata`.
+This will have performance implications and should only be used if you can't refactor usage to ensure non-concurrent access.
 There is an implementation available to add to controllers with `SingleThreadedRequestAttribute`:

 ```csharp